ctrl-alt-del/devenv/README.md

 ### Vagrant on Ubuntu
 Visit [Vagrant's download page](https://www.vagrantup.com/downloads.html) and download the `.deb` file for Ubuntu.

-Once downloaded, naviagate to the download destination, and execute:
+Once downloaded, navigate to the download destination, and execute:
 ```sh
 sudo dpkg -i vagrant*
 ```